anomaly/prestans-docs/source/types.rst

 Type Configuration Reference
 ============================

-Basic prestans types extend from ``prestans.types.DataType``, these are the building blocks of all data represented in systems, e.g Strings, Numbers, Booleans, Date and Times.
+Basic Prestans types extend from ``Prestans.types.DataType``, these are the building blocks of all data represented in systems, e.g Strings, Numbers, Booleans, Date and Times.

 Collections contain a series of attributes of both Basic and Collection types.